kadamban/docker-cloudwatch-metrics-alarm/README.md

 Checkout the repository

-docker build -t '<docker repo:version>' .
+docker build -t yourdockerrepo:version .

-docker push '<docker repo:version>'  # Add it to your private repo / if you are running on instance skip this command
+docker push yourdockerrepo:version  # Add it to your private repo / if you are running on instance skip this command

-docker run -it '<docker repo:version>' -d
+docker run -it yourdockerrepo:version -d